 Forest Avenue, Portland

 Forest Avenue was and continues to be a critical transportation corridor connecting the peninsula to Deering’s historic neighborhoods and to suburban communities beyond Portland.
 Transportation nodes along Forest Avenue are significant economic and community centers for the historic neighborhoods on either side of the corridor.
-Mid to late 20th century land use within the corridor and its use as a primary travel route have led to a physical appearance which is out of character with its historical importance.
-In 2012 the City of Portland initiated a study, “Transforming Forest Avenue” to guide private and publically funded improvements.
-As funding allows, small projects that implement portions of the overall plan, will transform Forest Avenue into a corridor that balances the needs of businesses, residents, cyclists, pedestrian, transit riders and commuters.
+Influenced by the number of cars that travel the corridor, mid to late 20th century land uses led to a physical appearance which is out of character with its historic origins as a street car suburb and with the city’s vision for the its future as a urban mixed-use neighborhood.

 Landmarks is working in collaboration with local community organizations to improve public awareness of Forest Avenue's history and significance in the development of Portland.
 As part of the City's long term development plans to enhance the urban fabric along the Forest Avenue corridor and improve its economic vitality, the City of Portland has created design guidelines that encourage new development that reflects the historic development patterns along the corridor.
 As part of the that planning, Landmarks continues to advocate for the following:

-- Context sensitive solutions that consider effects on resources which contribute to the avenue’s historic character are important to achieving a multimodal transportation network that effectively serves the City of Portland and the surrounding communities.
+Context sensitive solutions to new development and infrastructure improvements which contribute to the avenue’s historic character are important to achieving a multimodal transportation network that effectively serves the City of Portland and the surrounding communities.

 What You Can Do